1. What is eCom Foundations?

 But that's not the same way that the pros who are making big money are doing dropshipping anymore.

-And no one wants to share that method on their courses.
+But no one wants to share that method on their courses.

 Well, why would you create competition for yourself in a limited market?

-On the plus side, the Project Verum guys are only asking for $99 instead of thousands, like some other course sellers.
+While, the Project Verum guys are only asking for $99 instead of thousands, like some other course sellers.

 Ask yourself this question?